Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Estimation strategies for count-valued ERGMs

 \subsection{Maximum Pseudo-Likelihood Estimation}

-Although MPLE has not to our knowledge been studied or implemented for count-valued ERGMs, it is an otherwise well-known technique (being the first practical method for general ERGM estimation \citep{strauss_pseudolikelihood_1990}).
-Maximum pseudo-likelihood estimation (MPLE) optimizes the product of the conditional likelihoods of each edge variable (the eponymous pseudo-likelihood \citep{besag_spatial_1974}).
+Although maximum pseudo-likelihood estimation (MPLE) has not to our knowledge been studied or implemented for count-valued ERGMs, it is an otherwise well-known technique (being the first practical method for general ERGM estimation \citep{strauss_pseudolikelihood_1990}).
+MPLE optimizes the product of the conditional likelihoods of each edge variable (the eponymous pseudo-likelihood \citep{besag_spatial_1974}).
 In the unvalued case, this reduces to a logistic regression problem, allowing the MPLE to be obtained using standard regression algorithms \citep[a fact that was instrumental in its early adoption, see e.g.][]{c.anderson.et.al:sn:1999}.
-In the special case of edgewise independent ERGMs, the MPLE coincides with the MLE; this ceases to be true for dependence models, though the MPLE is generally close enough to the MLE to be used as a standard method for initializing MCMLE estimators, and its first-order performance on large networks can be very good \citep{an_fitting_2016, schmid_exponential_2017}.
+The MPLE is known to be consistent in some asymptotic scenarios \citep{hyvarinen2006consistency,strauss_pseudolikelihood_1990}.
+For finite scenarios, in the special case of edgewise independent ERGMs, the MPLE coincides with the MLE; this ceases to be true for dependence models, though the MPLE is generally close enough to the MLE to be used as a standard method for initializing MCMLE estimators, and its first-order performance on large networks can be very good \citep{an_fitting_2016, schmid_exponential_2017}.
 Because it does not fully account for interactions among edge variables, the pseudo-likelihood function tends to be excessively concentrated, leading to poor calibration of standard error estimates \citep[as shown in binary ERGMs:][]{lubbers_comparison_2007,van_duijn_framework_2009}.
-However, MPLE computation can be quite efficient, further aided by the fact that (1) the pseudo-likelihood itself can be approximated by subsampling edge variables (rather than computing on all of them), and (2) the calculations in question are embarrassingly parallel (making it possible to greatly reduce wallclock time on multi-core CPUs).
-We hence consider this approach here, as one of the methods to be compared.
+However, MPLE computation can be quite efficient, further aided by the fact that (1) the pseudo-likelihood itself can be approximated by subsampling edge variables, rather than computing on all of them, and (2) the calculations in question are embarrassingly parallel, making it possible to greatly reduce wall-clock time on multi-core CPUs.

 As noted above, MPLE computation in the count-data context is more complex than in the binary case, and to our knowledge it has not been previously studied for count-valued ERGMs with dyadic dependence.
 We thus consider it here in greater detail.
 As in the binary case, the MPLE is defined by